autoatml/autoplex/docs/user/quickstart/installation.md

 As `autoplex` heavily relies on `atomate2`, it is strongly recommended to also make yourself familiar with the [atomate2 documentation](https://materialsproject.github.io/atomate2/).

+For a more advanced installation, you can also follow the [developer installation guide](../../dev/dev_install.md).

 ## Workflow management

 You can manage your `autoplex` workflow using [`FireWorks`](https://materialsproject.github.io/fireworks/) or [`jobflow-remote`](https://matgenix.github.io/jobflow-remote/).